 Step-by-Step Guide to Running Payroll in Illinois

-Step 5: Collect, review, and approve time sheets.
 If you have hourly or nonexempt employees, you’ll need a way to track employee work hours.
-Most small business owners create their own time sheets (consider one of our free templates) or use time and attendance software, some of which have free plans.
+Most small business owners create their own time sheets (consider one of our free templates) or use software (check our roundup of the best time and attendance software for some options).

-Step 6: Calculate payroll and pay employees.
 You’ll need to make several payroll calculations, including totaling the hours worked (use our free timecard calculator to help), gross pay, paycheck deductions, tax withholdings, benefit premiums, etc. You’ll also pay employees on schedule.
-An Excel payroll template or payroll software can help automate this step.
+An Excel payroll template or software (choose from one of our recommended payroll software) can help automate this step.

 - Illinois Income Taxes: You must file and pay these online at MyTax Illinois.
 If you are unable to do so, you must request a waiver from IDOR.
 Payments are due on the 15th of the following month for monthly payments.
 If you pay semiweekly, payments are due three to five days after payday.
 The Form IL-941 is due according to a set quarterly schedule—you can download the detailed schedule as a PDF.
 If you pay more than $500 per quarter, you need to file an IL-501.